NungoEdwin/Movie-Tv-Show-App/README.md

 - **Filter** results by genre (using TMDB genres).
 - **View details** for each movie, including poster, plot, cast, director, and ratings.
 - **Pagination** for browsing through multiple pages of results.
+- **Watchlist** for seeing  movies and shows that are of interest to you
 - **Responsive design** for desktop and mobile devices.

 ## Technologies Used